Benares State: Ram Leela at Ramnagar

 When the Dussehra festivities are inaugurated with a colourful pageant, the Kashi Naresh rides an elephant at the head of the procession.
 Then, resplendent in silk and brocade, he inaugurates the month-long folk theatre of Ramlila at Ramnagar.

-The Ramlila is a cycle of plays which recounts the epic story of Lord Rama, as told in Ramcharitmanas, the version of the Ramayana written by Tulsidas.
+The Ramlila is a cycle of plays which recounts the epic story of Rama, as told in Ramcharitmanas, the version of the Ramayana written by Tulsidas.
 The plays, sponsored by the Maharaja, are performed in Ramnagar every evening for 31 days.
 On the last day the festivities reach a crescendo as Rama vanquishes the demon king Ravana.
 Maharaja Udit Narayan Singh started this tradition of staging the Ramleela at Ramnagar in the mid-nineteenth century.

 Over a million pilgrims arrive annually for the vast processions and performances organized by the Kashi Naresh.
+It has been recognized as an intangible world cultural heritage by UNESCO.

 Geography

 From 1737, the state included most of present-day Bhadohi, Chandauli, Jaunpur, Mirzapur, Sonbhadra, and Varanasi districts, including the city of Varanasi.
 Balwant Singh expelled Fazl Ali from present-day Ghazipur and Ballia, and added it to his domains.

 Between 1775 and 1795, the British gradually took over administration of most of the state, leaving the rajas to directly administer two separate areas – an eastern portion, corresponding to present-day Bhadohi district, and a southern portion, comprising present-day Chakia tehsil of Chandauli district.
 These two areas made up the princely state of Benares from 1911 to 1948.
 The rajas retained certain revenues from rents, and certain administrative rights, in the rest of the territory, which the British administered as Benares Division, part of the United Provinces.
 The rajas made their main residence in Ramnagar.